Menu

 Upcoming workshops:

-Click here to register to attend one of these workshops or to register your interest in having a TLE coach workshop for your club/region.
+Click here to register to attend an upcoming workshop or to register your interest in having a TLE coach workshop for your club/region.

 For further information, contact Danika Mowlem, CRNZ Participation Lead. danika.mowlem@canoeracing.org.nz